risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-streaming-performance.md

   alt="An example of extremely high latency"
 />

-Check the Grafana - Streaming - Backpressure panel.
+To accomplish this, refer to the Grafana dashboard and navigate to the "Streaming - Backpressure" panel.
 Find the channels with high backpressure and find the frontmost one.

 <img
   src={require('../images/Backpressure-panel.png').default}